openshift/installer/docs/user/azure/install_upi.md

 * all prerequisites from [README](README.md)
 * the following binaries installed and in $PATH:
   * [openshift-install][openshiftinstall]
     * It is recommended that the OpenShift installer CLI version is the same of the cluster being deployed.
-The version used in this example is 4.3.0 GA.
   * [az (Azure CLI)][azurecli] installed and aunthenticated
     * Commands flags and structure may vary between `az` versions.
 The recommended version used in this example is 2.0.80.
   * python3